THE SAFETY CATCH

 "The gods envy us because any moment may be our last" Achilles

-Our hero's family has paid a heavy price for its glory, and now he must make his own choice; should he lay aside his way of life to save himself and his family from further suffering?
-Or is his life not worth the living without the risk he chooses to take and the glory that it brings?
+The action takes place in 2019: our hero's family has paid a heavy price for its glory, and now he must make his own choice; should he lay aside his way of life to save himself and his family from further suffering?
+Or is his life not worth the living without the risk he chooses to take, and the glory that it brings?
+It is 'Achilles Dilemma' - choose between glory, and a place in history, or a quiet, safe life.

-Michael Dunlop is the scion of the most famous dynasty in Road Racing - the world's most dangerous sport.
+Michael Dunlop is from the most famous dynasty in Road Racing - the world's most dangerous sport.
 We find him shortly after his brother William has been killed in practice for a race in Ireland.
 Through a dialogue with his mentor, he examines the joy his obsession brings him, his fear of its consequences, and his dread of a time when it is no longer part of his life.

 Written by Nick Snow